pyside/pyside2-setup/sources/shiboken2/doc/samplebinding.rst

 In our case, the :code:`clone()` method is only called inside the C++ library, and we assume that the C++ code takes care of releasing the cloned object.

-As for :code:`addIcecreamFlavor()`, we know that a Truck owns the Icecream object, and will remove it once the Truck is destroyed.
+As for :code:`addIcecreamFlavor()`, we know that a :code:`Truck` owns the :code:`Icecream` object, and will remove it once the :code:`Truck` is destroyed.
 That's why the ownership is set to “c++” in the typesystem file, so that the C++ objects are not deleted when the corresponding Python names go out of scope.

 Building
 =========

-To build the Universe custom library and then generate bindings for it, use the :file:`CMakeLists.txt` file provided with the example.
+To build the :code:`Universe` custom library and then generate bindings for it, use the :file:`CMakeLists.txt` file provided with the example.
 You can reuse the file for your own libraries with minor changes.

-Now, run the command :command:`cmake .` from the prompt to configure the project and build with the toolchain of your choice (we recommend the ‘(N)Makefiles’ generator though).
+Now, run the command :command:`"cmake ."` from the prompt to configure the project and build with the toolchain of your choice (we recommend the ‘(N)Makefiles’ generator though).